revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-The given python snippet is, a = 3 b = 1 print(a, b) a, b = b, a print(a, b) Here "a" and "b" values are assigned. a=3 b=1 The print function prints 3 and 1. a, b = b, a It is evaluated by pushing both the values to the stack and the top two values will be rotated (so that the values will be swapped) and the values are assigned back to "a" and "b".
-So it swapped values become, a=1 b=3 The print function prints 1 and 3.
-Hence the correct answer is 3 1 1 3.
+The given python snippet is, a = 3, b = 1, print(a, b) a, b = b, a print(a, b).
+Here "a" and "b" values are assigned. a=3 b=1.
+The print function prints 3 and 1. a, b = b, a.
+It is evaluated by pushing both the values to the stack and the top two values will be rotated (so that the values will be swapped) and the values are assigned back to "a" and "b".
+So, it swapped values become, a=1 b=3.
+The print function prints 1 and 3.
+Hence, the correct answer is 3 1 1 3.

 </details>

 ---

-181.Considering you are the lead of junior sources you asking your junior What will be the output of the following command in python?
+181. Considering you are the lead of junior sources.
+Ask your juniors what the output of the following command in python will be.

 ```python
 print (r"\nhello")
 ```

-What they will answer this question?
+What will they answer to this question?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 In python language, when 'r' or 'R' is used before the string, it converts the string into a raw string and the escape sequence like \n is not converted.
-Therefore the answer is \nhello.
+Therefore, the answer is \nhello.

 </details>

 ---

-182.Your manager is giving the following piece of code
+182. Your manager is giving the following piece of code.

 ```python
 str1="Hello Friends"